 Gear Setup Recommended for Beginner BC Skiers

-Skis: K2 | Way Back 106 (179cm)
+Skis: K2 | Wayback 106 (179cm)

-Bindings: 22 Design | Accelerator
+Bindings: 22 Design | Axel

 Boots: Scott | Voodoo

-Poles: K2 | Dispatch 120
+Pole: K2 | Dispatch 120

 For beginners, the K2 Wayback, Scoot Voodoo, and Accel are the best.
 Lightweight, flexible, and easy to handle, the Wayback is an excellent board that can be used by beginners to advanced riders of all levels.
 Bindings depend on your preference, but we recommend the cable-type Accel and NTN Outlaw